madalinpopa/ubuntu-server-automation/README.md

 ### Ansible "Hello World"

-Let's start with a simple Ansible Playbook to print "Hello, World!" and to check the connection with your VPS.
+Let's start with a simple Ansible Playbook to print "Hello, World!".
 Create a new file named `site.yml` in your project directory with the following content:

 ```yaml
 ---